dr-yst/org-x/dev-docs/progress.md

 ### Backend Development
 - ⬜ Implementation of file monitoring functionality
+- ✅ Implementation of OrgDatetime and enhanced OrgTimestamp structures for better date handling
+- ✅ Enhanced headline model with date-based filtering methods (due_today, due_this_week, etc.)
+- ✅ Implementation of comprehensive test program for timestamp functionality
 - 🔄 Enhancement of content extraction for complex org-mode elements
 - 🔄 Implementation of settings management and persistence
 - 🔄 Implementation of server-side filtering, sorting, and grouping functionality